DGendoo/PDACDiseaseModels/README.md

 1. **SSM** : Please consult files that end with (.final.vcf) or with (snp.maf.txt.tsv).
 2. **SV**: Please consult files that end with (.annotatedSV.tsv).
 3. **CNV**: CELLULOID parameters are provided in the txt files starting with (parameters).

-Actual copy number segments are provided in the files (segments*.txt)
+Actual copy number segments are provided in the files (segments*.txt).
 The code analyzes files BED files (.bed) that show the overlapping genomic segments between tumours and matched disease models.These files end with (_CN_Final.bed)